-However, as the matrix Q_t does not satisfy the definition of a correlation matrix, Engle (2002) introduces the following standardization:
+However, as the matrix Q_t in (6) does not satisfy the definition of a (dynamic) conditional correlation matrix, as in (2), Engle (2002) introduces the following standardization:

-$$R{t} = diag\left(dg\left(Q{t}\right)\right)^{-0.5} Q{t} diag\left(dg\left(Q{t}\right)\right)^{-0.5} \tag{7}$$ where dg(A) is a matrix operator returning a vector equal to the main diagonal of matrix A. [In discussing the equivalent of equation (7) above, namely equation (25) in Engle (2002), the exponent -0.5 is missing.]
-It is clear that equation (6) is a simple standardization, implying that the quantity in which we are interested, namely the dynamic conditional correlation matrix, can be computed.
-However, to state the obvious, a dynamic conditional correlation matrix is a standardization of a dynamic conditional covariance matrix, but not every standardization such as (7) leads to a dynamic conditional correlation matrix, especially if it cannot be shown (as distinct from being stated) that (6) is a dynamic conditional covariance matrix.
+$$R{t} = diag\left(dg\left(Q{t}\right)\right)^{-0.5} Q{t} diag\left(dg\left(Q{t}\right)\right)^{-0.5} \tag{7}$$ where dg(A) is a matrix operator returning a vector equal to the main diagonal of matrix A. [In discussing the equivalent of equation (7) above, namely equation (25) in Engle (2002), a typographical error is present as the exponent is reported as -1 instead of -0.5.]

+It is clear that (7) is a simple standardization, suggesting that the primary statistic of interest, namely the dynamic conditional correlation matrix, can be computed from (6).
+However, to state the obvious, a dynamic conditional correlation matrix is a standardization of a dynamic conditional covariance matrix, but not every standardization, such as that in (7), is consistent with a dynamic conditional correlation matrix.
+This lack of equivalence is even more obvious if it cannot be demonstrated (as distinct from being stated) that (6) is a dynamic conditional correlation matrix.
+[A simple illustration would be to divide 10 elephants by 20 elephants, which is not a correlation despite being a fraction.]
+It should be clear that, as the second term on the right-hand side of (6) is not a dynamic update of a conditional correlation matrix, the representation in (6) cannot be a dynamic conditional correlation matrix.

-Bearing these points in mind in mind, the following caveat should be considered before using the DCC representation.
+Bearing these points in mind, the following caveats should be seriously considered before using the DCC representation.